iFrostizz/OctoPrint-CalibrationCompanion/README.md

 Pressing the "reset" button will delete all the data in the input boxes, but it is not going to be saved automatically.
 If you want to empty the selected profile, press "save".

 ##### Variables
 Some variables that you can use were introduced for the start and end gcode.
 The start gcode will be inserted just after the "ABL method" and before the nozzle placement to start the print.
 So make sure that the nozzle is hot!
 The end gcode will be inserted at the end of the print, you may want to turn off the heaters here.
-The variables syntax is [variable_name].
+The variable's syntax is [variable_name].
 Now let's take a look to all the variables:

 - printer_name
 - filament_used